-Beginning with Version 11.1, analysts can set preferences that affect the behavior of NetWitness Suite when analyzing data using the Investigate > Event Analysis view.
-The main toolbar in Investigate has a different appearance when the Event Analysis view is open; these two buttons give access to preferences dialogs: and .
-The User menu () is focused on global user preferences such as time zone, while the Event Analysis preferences menu () is focused on user preferences for behavior in the Event Analysis view.
+Analysts can set preferences that affect the behavior of NetWitness Platform when using the Investigate > Events view.
+If the Events view is open; these two buttons give access to preferences dialogs: and .
+The User menu () is focused on global user preferences such as time zone, while the Events preferences menu () is focused on user preferences for behavior in the Events view.
 The rest of this section describes both sets of preferences.

 Set the Default Investigate View